- CLASS: Mammalia (Mammals)

 You might think watching out for lions and spending 16 to 20 hours a day eating would all weigh heavily on a giraffe.
 Surprisingly enough, giraffes only need 5 to 30 minutes of sleep in a 24-hour period!
 They often achieve that in quick naps that may last only a minute or two at a time.
 Giraffes can rest while standing, but they sometimes also lie down with their head resting on their rump.
 That’s a vulnerable position for a giraffe, though, so usually one herd member stays on guard.

 Many people think that giraffes have no voice, but they do make a variety of sounds, including moos, roars, snorts, hisses, and grunts.
 They just very rarely do so.
 One sound giraffes make when they’re alarmed is a snort.
 Threats—such as lions nearby—may warrant a snort.
-Giraffes are often the early warning signal for other savanna animals: if a giraffe herd starts to run, everyone else does, too!
+Giraffes are often the early warning signal for other savanna wildlife: if a giraffe herd starts to run, everyone else does, too!
 Studies suggest giraffes vocalize below the level of human hearing and perhaps use this sound for long-distance communication.

 HABITAT AND DIET

-Blending right in: In a zoo, giraffes look conspicuous.
+Blending right in: In a zoo, giraffes stand out.
 But think of giraffes' presence in their African habitat, where their coat patterns actually serve as camouflage, blending with shadows and leaves.
 Giraffes are well adapted for living on the open, tree-dotted African plains.
 While other African herbivores compete for grass and small plants to eat, giraffes have the high branches with tender, young leaves all to themselves.

 Giraffes are ruminants and have a stomach with four compartments that digests the leaves they eat.
 When giraffes aren't eating, they're chewing their cud.
 After giraffes swallow the leaves the first time, a ball of leaves travels all the way back up the throat into the mouth for more grinding.

 Acacia leaves contain a lot of water, so giraffes can go a long time without drinking.
 When they do get thirsty, giraffes have to bend a long way down to drink from a lake or stream.
 When they're bent over, it is easier for a predator, like a crocodile, to grab hold of the giraffe.
 So, giraffes go to a watering hole together and take turns watching for predators.
-If water is easily available, like in zoos, they can drink 10 gallons (38 liters) a day.
+If water is easily available, they can drink 10 gallons (38 liters) a day.

 When a giraffe baby, called a calf, is born, it comes into the world front feet first, followed by the head, neck, and shoulders.
 Its entry is like a slow-motion swan dive!
 Because the umbilical cord is only about 3 feet (1 meter) long, it breaks midway through the birth, allowing the newborn to drop to the ground.
 The fall and the landing don't hurt the calf, but they do cause it to take a big breath.
 The calf can stand up and walk after about an hour, and within a week, it starts to sample vegetation.
 Sometimes the mother leaves the calf alone for most of the day.
 The youngster sits quietly until she returns.